 - In Jackie Chan Adventures

-- Jade destroys Shendu after they beat him at the end of season 1.
-Unfortunately this allows other forms of evil beings to come forth, since the world NEEDS a balance of good and evil.
+- Jade destroys Shendu's physical form after they beat him at the end of season 1.
+Unfortunately this allows other forms of evil beings to come forth, since the world NEEDS a Balance Between Good and Evil.
 The only reason it seems things float towards the good side of things is because said evil is sealed, NOT destroyed.

 - It happens when Jackie destroys the talismans.
-He had hoped that their power would be destroyed and would end people misusing their powers, but unfortunately their powers can't be destroyed only their hosts (which were the talismans at the time) can.
-So now their powers seek out new hosts and he inadvertently started the talisman hunt all over again.
+He had hoped that their power would be destroyed and would end people misusing their powers, but unfortunately their powers can't be destroyed; only their hosts (which were the talismans at the time) can.
+Their powers then sought out new hosts and he inadvertently started the talisman hunt all over again.

 - In Drawn Together episode "Breakfast Food Killer", that hiding the UCP codes up his butt seemed like a good idea at the time.
 Though he didn't really have any other place to hide them.

 - In the episode of the Nickelodeon cartoon Rugrats entitled, "Chuckie is Rich", Drew foolishly invests the majority of Chaz's new money into a product that seemed promising...until it failed and the company went bankrupt.
 He uses this as his excuse.

 - Dastardly and Muttley in Their Flying Machines: Every idea Klunk comes up with for the Vulture Squadron to catch Yankee Doodle Pigeon seemed like a good idea at the time.
 Once it's implemented, Epic Fail is imminent.